Master of Theological Studies (MTS)

 For more information and guidelines on these milestones refer to your program manual.

 Due first semester.
-Submit to your advisor and the Assistant Dean for Academic Programs by end of the your first semester.
+Submit to your advisor and the Assistant Dean for Academic Programs by middle your first semester: October 31st for Summer/Fall admits; March 30th for Intersession/Spring admits.
 Refer to MTS Program Manual for more information.

 - MTS Synthesis Essay (10-15 pages)